Applying for a Building Permit

 Work that is exempt from a permit includes painting, wallpapering, flooring, kitchen cabinets, minor repairs, and detached storage buildings not exceeding 120 square feet.
 Please note that lot line setback requirements apply to all structures.

-If a permit is required, you may pick up an application at Wayzata City Hall or download an application from our Permits and Licensing page.
+You may pick up an application at Wayzata City Hall or apply online on our Permits and Licensing page.

 For additional requirements for new 1 and 2 family dwellings and additions read our Building Permits Submittal Requirements (PDF).